xamarin/dev-days-labs/HandsOnLab/README.md

 }
 ```

-### Validate App.cs

-Open the App.cs file and you will see the entry point for the application, which is the constructor for `App()`.
-It creates the SpeakersPage, and then wraps it in a navigation page which adds title bar and enables stack navigation.

-### Run the App!
+### 11. Run the App

-Set the iOS, Android, or UWP project as the startup project and start debugging.
+1. In Visual Studio, set the iOS, Android, or UWP project as the startup project

 ![Startup project](https://content.screencast.com/users/JamesMontemagno/folders/Jing/media/020972ff-2a81-48f1-bbc7-1e4b89794369/2016-07-11_1442.png)

+2. In Visual Studio, click "Start Debugging"
+    - If you are having any trouble, see the Setup guides below for your runtime platform

-#### iOS
+#### iOS Setup
 If you are on a Windows PC then you will need to be connected to a macOS build host with the Xamarin tools installed to run and debug the app.

 If connected, you will see a Green connection status.
 Select `iPhoneSimulator` as your target, and then select a Simulator to debug on.

 ![iOS Setup](https://content.screencast.com/users/JamesMontemagno/folders/Jing/media/a6b32d62-cd3d-41ea-bd16-1bcc1fbe1f9d/2016-07-11_1445.png)

-#### Android
+#### Android Setup

 Set the DevDaysSpeakers.Droid as the startup project and select a simulator.
 The first compile may take some additional time as Support Packages may need to be downloaded.